 In receiving code signals the regeneration control is set so that the receiver oscillates over the whole range of frequencies that can be covered by the set.
 The tuning dial of the condenser-coil circuit is turned slowly while the regeneration control is moved just the little necessary to keep the tuner on the edge of oscillation.
 When the amplitude of the local oscillations is just equal to that of the incoming signals, the beat note will be strongest.
 In receiving signals the energy from the antenna circuit is always very weak.
-The best results (maximum sensitivity) are obtained with the regeneration control not far beyond the point where oscillations begin in the local circuit.
+The best the regulation control not far beyond the point where oscillations begin in the local circuit.